Towards Revealing the Effectiveness of Small-Scale Fine-tuning in R1-style Reinforcement Learning: Re-distillation from RL-trained Models

 \section{Re-distillation from RL-trained Models}

-Inspired by the above analysis, we develop a re-distillation approach to create dataset with high sample effects.
-This method involves distilling the best-performing RL model (\texttt{long-CoT}) back to the Qwen2.5-1.5B base model.
-We choose base model rather than initial policy in order to fairly compare its performance with SFTed models.
-We call it `re-distillation' because we distill target policy again and go back to train base model.
+Inspired by the above analysis, we use a re-distillation approach to create dataset with high sample effects.
+This method involves distilling the RL-trained policy back to initial model.
+We validate this approach on three datasets(K\&K, MATH and REASONING GYM) and two models(Qwen-2.5-1.5B and Llama-3.2-3B).
+At the end of this section, we provide an application case to show how re-distillation merges RL-trained policies without RL.
+We provide training details in Section \ref{sec:training-details} and experiment settings in Section \ref{sec:exp-settings}.

-On K\&K dataset, we generate responses using the 125-step \texttt{long-CoT-kk} checkpoint, yielding 689 valid samples (\texttt{re-distill-sft-kk}) after correctness and length filtering.
-Since the SFT puzzles in \texttt{long-CoT-kk} consists of \(N_{ppl}=\{2,3\}\) only, we fine-tune \texttt{re-distill-rl-kk} with RL training samples (\(N_{\text{ppl}}\in\{3,4,5,6,7\}\)) to fully match data distributions.
-We randomly select 1K samples from RL training set and re-distill the same checkpoint to get \texttt{re-distill-rl-kk}.
-The notation of \texttt{-rl-} and \texttt{-sft-} represents the source dataset which we re-distill from but not the training method.
-Similarly, on MATH dataset, we create the 496-sample \texttt{re-distill-sft-math} dataset from the near-convergence 50-step \texttt{long-CoT-math} checkpoint, which maintains R1-style outputs.
-Since both the SFT set and RL set on MATH are sampled from original dataset, re-distillation from SFT set fully matches the data distribution.